 Clem’s brother, Albert (Bert) Hawke, was Labor Premier of Western Australia for six years from 1953 to 1959.

 Clem Hawke’s second son Robert James Lee (Bob) was to become prime minister.

 Bob Hawke was born on 9 December 1929 at home in Farquhar Street, Bordertown SA.
 The family lived in the Manse of the Congregational Church.

 I just loved him and he loved me.
 He would read to me endlessly of when I can remember I was small and “Read me a story Dad” and he just would go on reading and reading and encourage me to read and when you have a parent that does that the response is obvious and the bond between us was just remarkable.
 He was a most humble man, the most decent man I’ve ever met in my life and he always looked for the best in people to find positives and he said something to me that always remained with me.
 He said if you believe in the fatherhood of God you must necessarily believe in the brotherhood of man, it follows necessarily and even though I left the church and was not religious, that truth remained with me.

 Material on Clem Hawke from the Bob Hawke Prime Ministerial Library Archival Database : http://www.archivaldatabase.library.unisa.edu.au/search/default/clem%20hawke

 Information on R.J.
 (Bob) Hawke’s birth, sourced from Hawke: The Early Years, Chapter 1 : The Early Years, By Blanche d’Alpuget, Published by Angus & Robertson (and the reference to Isaiah Chapter 9 : 6 : “the Government shall be upon his shoulders”)

 An image – The wedding of Clem and Ellie Hawke

-Three images – Clem and Bob Hawke :
+Three images (now no longer online) – Clem and Bob Hawke :